apigee/devrel/demos/cicd-jenkins/README.md

 The folder `cicd-demo-v1` includes a simple API proxy bundle as well as the unit and integration testing for it.

 For the purpose of this demo, the folder also includes the following resources:
-*   [Jenkinsfile](./cici-demo-v1/Jenkinsfile) to define a Jenkins mutli-branch pipeline
+*   [Jenkinsfile](./cici-demo-v1/Jenkinsfile) to define a Jenkins multi-branch pipeline.
 *   [Dockerfile](./cicd-demo-v1/Dockerfile) to build a Jenkins agent runtime with all the required tooling.

 ## Demo Instructions